zickele/CS362-001-S2018/FinalProject/README.md

 Final Project:

-Part-A: Due date is Monday, Feb 26th at 23:59 pm
+Part-A: Due date is Monday May 21th at 23:59 pm
-Part-B: Due date is Monday, Mar 19th at 23:59 pm
+Part-b: Due date is Monday, June 11th at 23:59 pm